lauprellim/semita/README.md

 serial-matrix-generator.maxpat: Generates systems of serial matrices somewhat in the spirit of Stockhausen.

+synthesis-additive.maxpat: A patch where you can learn about some basic principles of additive synthesis, using a graphical staff notation.

 synthesis-fm-audio.maxpat: Use a simnple form of FM synthesis to create sounds in the audio domain.

 synthesis-fm-midi.maxpat: Easily experiment with creating harmonies using techniques of FM synthesis.
 Export your harmonies as MIDI files.

 synthesis-granular-stereo.maxpat: A granular synthesizer.

+sysnthesis-subtractive.maxpat: A way to demonstrate basic principles of subtractive synthesis using a graphical staff notation.

 development/ : a folder that contains more specialized patches that may be for specific purposes